InfuseAI/primehub-site/docs/getting_started/configure-primehub-store.md

 Enabled ingress would export the handy MinIO object browser to `/minio` path.
 If you upload a large file and see the message `413 Request Entity Too Large`.
 You could increase the value of `maxBodySize`.

 However, the ingress only allows you to use MinIO UI.
-If you want to operate object with AWS S3 compatible library outside of the kubernetes, do it with `port-forward`:
+If you want to operate object with AWS S3 compatible library outside of the Kubernetes, do it with `port-forward`:

 ```
 kubectl -n hub port-forward service/primehub-minio 9000